Specification

 Conclusion: Don’t wrestle with OCaml’s types, dance with them

-Preconditions Postconditions and Data Structure Invariants
+Preconditions, Postconditions, and Data Structure Invariants

 • Types are fine for high-level structural information, but cannot express deeper properties.